Gugulethu-Nyoni/formique/README.md

   - Example: `{ id: 'username', class: 'form-input', style: 'font-size: 13px;' }`

 ## Binding

-- **Binding**: Optional binding syntax for dynamic data.
-It can use `bind:value` or `::inputName`.
+- **Binding:** Optional binding syntax for dynamic data.
+The binding object has been moved to the attributes object, allowing for inclusion directly within the attributes.
+Two syntax formats are supported:
+  - `binding: '::nameOfField'`
+  - `binding: 'bind-value'`
-  - Example: `'bind:value'` or `'::inputName'`  - inputName must be the value defined as the input name (second item) in the input definition object.
+  - Example: `'::inputName'` or `'bind-value'`
+    *Note:* `inputName` must be the value defined as the input name (the second item) in the input definition object.

 ## Options
 - **Options**: For singleSelect,, multipleSelect, radio, and checkbox inputs.
 This is an array of options, each with a `value` and `label`.